 Longer Looks: Interesting Reads You Might Have Missed

-Each week, KHN finds longer stories for you to enjoy.
-This week's selections include stories on TikTok, nursing homes, sandwiches, physician-rating websites, and doctors who make a difference.
+Each week, KFF Health News finds longer stories for you to enjoy.
+This week's selections include stories on military medicine, covid, "superagers," Havana Syndrome, and more.

 The Washington Post: